Do you or someone you know need help?

 Always travel on your Australian passport.

-Australian passport holders can get a 90-day tourism visa on arrival.
+In usual circumstances, Australian passport holders can get a 90-day tourism visa on arrival.

 Arrange a visa before you travel if you're visiting for:

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.